jbdelete/UFDEV/Readme.md

 ## All Users Account
 1. First you must create an account on GitHub.
 Once you have created an account send the\
    username (email address) to jb2ndr@ufl.edu so you can be added to the project.
 2. Wait until you recieve an invite.
-Press the invite link and accept the invite.
+3. Press the invite link and accept the invite.
-3. Once the moderator is botified than you have accepted the invitation you will recieve an email notifing you that you can continue to install.
+4. Once the moderator is notified that you have accepted the invitation you will recieve an email notifing you that you can continue to install.
+5. Continue to **Installing on Windows** or **Installing on Linux**.

 ## Installing on Windows
 1. Clone the the repository the first time.\